Spend a long weekend in wine country in the Mudgee Region where food, wine, arts, culture, sports, leisure and nature intersect.

 The name Mudgee is derived from the Wiradjuri term, Moothi, which means ‘nest in the hills’.
 And the Mudgee Region has certainly become a great place to cocoon.
-Watch through the window on the 268-kilometre drive from Sydney to Mudgee and you will observe the landscape being pulled together in thousands of colourful threads until you arrive in Mudgee, which was named a Top Tourism Town in 2021.
+Watch through the window on the 268-kilometre drive from Sydney to Mudgee, and you will observe the landscape being pulled together in thousands of colourful threads until you arrive in Mudgee.

 Australia has more than 60 wine regions to choose from, and Mudgee is up there with the best of them.
-Encompassing the towns of Mudgee, Gulgong, Kandos and Rylstone (and a few small villages in between), a trip to the Mudgee Region in Central NSW is now on the radar of wine-lovers of all stripes (from newbies to hard-core oenophiles) who are looking to find a new varietal.
+Encompassing the towns of Mudgee, Gulgong, Kandos and Rylstone (plus a few small villages in between), a trip to the Mudgee Region in Central NSW is one for wine-lovers of all stripes (from newbies to hard-core oenophiles) who are looking to find a new varietal.

 But there are also many more reasons to explore beyond the 35-odd family-run boutique vineyards, which are surrounded by cinematic landscapes and dotted with sophisticated restaurants and cafes to refuel along the way.
 In addition to the historic villages and world-class wineries, you can add a distillery and brewery to your itinerary and time your trip to coincide with one of the Mudgee Region’s annual events or festivals.